 Diabetes – HbA1C and Glucose

 Type 2 diabetes is often triggered by poor lifestyle choices, including an unhealthy diet, excessive weight gain and smoking.
 Increasing age and a family history are also risk factors for its development.
-If left untreated, this condition can make you seriously unwell. .
+If left untreated, this condition can make you seriously unwell.
 Common symptoms include: extremely thirst, urinating excessively, tiredness, blurred vision.
 Testing to understand your risk can help you to manage it.

 Kidney Function – Creatine, Sodium, Glomerular Filtration Rate (GFR) and Uric Acid